Arran Coastal Way - 8 Days & 7 Nights

 On the first stage of the Arran Coastal Way there are two options; a low/coastal route and a high route which takes in Goatfell - the island's highest peak (874 m).
 The low route option follows the coastal road north out of town, while the inland route heads up the slopes of Goatfell.

 If you are feeling energetic, we recommend the inland route as the views from the summit of Goatfell are superb in clear weather.
 Just remember not to underestimate the climb - you are beginning almost from sea level!
-From the summit it's a gentle descent largely through trees to reach the village of Corrie where the routes rejoin, and you'll follow the quiet coast road for the final few kilometres into Sannox village.
+From the summit, it's a gentle descent largely through trees to reach the idyllic village of Corrie.

 Tonight you will stay in either Lochranza or Corrie.
 If you stay in Lochranza you will walk to Corrie and then be transferred from Corrie to Lochranza and transferred back to Corrie the next day.